-In our autumn exhibition dedicated to Modern British and European art, we are delighted to centre the show around the Scottish painter William Gear RA (1915 to 1997).
-A collection of this artist’s original paintings featured in the exhibition range from 1940s through to the 1970s, alongside works by contemporaries he met and exhibited with in post-war Europe.
-In 1948 William Gear became a significant figure of the CoBrA art movement, the same year in which he held a two-man exhibition with Jackson Pollock in New York.
+In its autumn exhibition dedicated to Modern British and European art, David Simon Contemporary is delighted to centre the show around the Scottish painter William Gear RA (1915 - 1997).
+A collection of this artist’s original paintings are featured in the exhibition, ranging from the 1940s through to the 1990s.
+The show includes works by artists he was associated with, including Lynn Chadwick, Eduardo Paolozzi, Terry Frost and Patrick Heron.
+Another, earlier, association from the late 1930s includes the artist Fernand Léger, whom he studied under in Paris and the exhibition includes a couple of examples of Léger's printmaking.
+In 1949 William Gear became a significant figure of the CoBrA art movement, the same year in which he held a two-man exhibition with Jackson Pollock in New York.

 Exhibition: 129